-Friendly, cheerful, amusing, the dapper Boston Terrier is an excellent all-around family dog.
+Friendly, attentive, amusing, the dapper Boston Terrier is an excellent all-around family dog.

-Originally bred for fighting, today’s Boston has settled into the role of companion and is now a devoted little dog who is eager to show that devotion.
+Originally bred for fighting, today’s Boston has settled into the role of companion and is now a devoted little dog who is eager to be with its people.
 This “All American Gentleman” was born and bred in Beantown in the 1870s from an English Bulldog and a white English Terrier and has been recognized by the AKC since 1893.

 - Anyone who has the time and love to give.

-- Children who have not been taught responsibility and proper handling of small animals.
+- Children unfamiliar with responsibility, providing safe space, and proper handling of small animals.

 Bostons are loyal companions who enjoy snuggling as much as they do playing.
-Give this little dog a spot on your bed or your lap and you’ll be rewarded with Boston kisses.
-These dogs are equally as great for families or single persons.
-They are wonderful, loyal companions, full of energy when it’s required but a laid back lap dog when the situation requires it.
+Give this little dog a spot on your bed or your lap and you’ll be rewarded with Boston cuddles and kisses.
+These dogs are equally great for families of one or many.
+They are wonderful, loyal companions, alternately full of energy or laid back lap dogs when the situation requires it.

 There are no significant differences in the size of male and female Boston.
 The ideal Boston is 12-14 inches tall but can be lightweight (under 15 pounds); middleweight (15 – 20 pounds); or heavyweight (over 20 pounds).

-The Boston Terrier is a compact dog easily recognized in his dark coat with crisp white markings.
-He has a short head and tail, the muscular body typical of bull-and-terrier breeds, a short coat and a lively character.
-The Boston skull is square, his eyes round and wide apart and his ears pointed and carried erect at the corners of his skull.
-His nose is wide and black; his muzzle is short; and his jaw is broad and square with an even or slightly undershot bite.
+The Boston Terrier is a compact dog easily recognized due to dark coat with crisp white markings accompanied by short head and tail; muscular body typical of bull-and-terrier breeds; short coat and a lively character.
+The Boston skull is square, eyes round and wide apart with ears pointed and carried erect at the corners of his skull.
+The nose is wide and black; the muzzle is short; the jaw is broad and square with an even or slightly undershot bite.

 While other colors do exist, AKC recognizes only the colors of black, brindle, or seal with white markings, a white muzzle band, face blaze and white fore chest are required; a white collar and white markings on the legs are also desirable.

 Some experts contend that while healthy Bostons don’t need lots of exercise they do enjoy walks and games of fetch.
 However, most will find them to be usually active and playful and require daily exercise.
 Puppies, especially, are very high energy.
-Their friendly character makes them a favorite companion dog, especially for elderly owners and apartment dwellers.
+Their friendly character makes them a favorite companion dog for elderly owners and apartment dwellers who can offer outdoor access regularly.
 However, since they love games and children, they are a fine family pet as well.